Comparison of $\mathcal{H}$-matrix- and FMM-based 3D-ACA for a time-domain boundary element method: Boundary element method: Discretisation

 Note, the coefficients $u_\ell(t)$ and $q_k(t)$ are still continuous functions of time $t$.
-In the following, the shape functions $\varphi_\ell$ will be chosen linear continuous and $\psi_k$ constant discontinuous.
-This is in accordance with the necessary function spaces for the integral equations, which are not discussed here (see~\cite{sayas2016}).
+In the following, linear continuous shape functions $\varphi_\ell$ and constant discontinuous shape functions $\psi_k$ will be chosen, in order to achieve a consistent overall discretisation, see~\cite{sayas2016} for further details.

-Using the spatial shape functions in the boundary integral equations of the previous section results in a set of semi-discrete equations.
-As already mentioned, for the Dirichlet and mixed problems, a collocation approach and for a Neumann problem, a Galerkin approach is used.